BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/XRechnung/first steps/setup/setup tax category.md

 ### Check the Tax Category

-Finally, it is also worth looking at the tax category, this can be found in the **VAT Posting Setup**, this can again be called up most quickly via the search function.
+It is also worth looking at the tax category, which can be found in the **VAT Posting Setup**.
+This again can be called up most quickly via the search function.

 Here you should now fill the field “Tax category” with the respective designation, you can find this [here](https://docs.peppol.eu/poacc/billing/3.0/codelist/UNCL5305/) finden.
 In most cases you will only need E S and Z.